docsforadobe/after-effects-scripting-guide/docs/text/textdocument.md

 **Description**

-The Text layer’s auto leading character option.
+The Text layer's auto leading character option.

 If this attribute has a mixed value, it will be read as `undefined`.

-#### WARNING
-This value reflects all paragraphs in the Text layer.
+!> **Warning:** This value reflects all paragraphs in the Text layer.
 If you change this value, it will set all paragraphs in the Text layer to the specified setting.

 **Type**